applewoodsmokedham/metagraph/memory-bank/systemPatterns.md

 ### 5. Error Handling Strategy

-METHANE implements a comprehensive error handling strategy:
+METAGRAPH implements a comprehensive error handling strategy:
 - All API calls are wrapped in try/catch blocks
 - Errors are logged to console for debugging
 - User-friendly error messages are displayed in the UI